 Embryo transfer – 3 to 5 days after egg retrieval

 The embryo transfer is a simple procedure performed by placing a soft catheter containing embryos through the cervix under ultrasound guidance.
 It does not require anesthesia, however, patients are given Valium to help relax the pelvic muscles.
 Patients are asked to arrive thirty minutes prior to embryo transfer and must remain in bed for fifteen minutes following the transfer.
-Because of the medication, it is important that the patient arrange for a ride home.(If you are undergoing a tubal transfer, you will return to the operating room to undergo laparoscopic placement of gametes [GIFT] or embryos [ZIFT] within 24-48 hours of egg retrieval.
+Because of the medication, it is important that the patient arrange for a ride home.(If you are undergoing a tubal transfer, you will return to the operating room to undergo laparoscopic placement of gametes or embryos within 24-48 hours of egg retrieval.
 The majority of patients will undergo transcervical embryo transfer.)

 Progesterone support – Day of transfer